dsamala/tamagotchi-unitone/README.md

   MAIN PAGE
   As a user:
     > I should be able to see my pet's stats - to know what they need and care for them
       > I should be able to feed my pet
       > I should be able to let my pet sleep
       > I should be able to play with my pet
+    > I should be able to see how old my pet is

   -TRANSITION-